 [Dr. Raber] Students should complete the application online and include a statement of purpose, three letters of recommendation, a transcript of undergraduate and graduate schools attended, along with a current resume.
-More information about the online application process, including guidelines for the statement of purpose, is available on the FAQ page for the online MSW program.
+More information about the online application process, including guidelines for the statement of purpose, can be found on CUA's MSW webpage for the online MSW program.

 [OnlineMSWPrograms.com] Finally, with more universities starting to offer MSW programs in an online format, why should students consider CUA?

 [Dr. Raber] Our online MSW program is taught by faculty who are experts in their respective areas of social work and bring decades of real-world experience into the classroom.
 Our faculty also acts as mentors to our students, building strong relationships with them and becoming a part of their professional network.
 Coupled with this, the clinical concentration of our MSW program is both accredited by the Council on Social Work Education and is recognized as the strongest clinical program in the Washington metropolitan area.

 Thank you Dr. Marie Raber for your time and insight!

 Last updated: April 2020